Glooring/youtube-converter/README.md

 Once the application is launched, you’ll see three options in the main interface:

 - **Simple link to audio**: Download an audio file (MP3) from a YouTube video.
-- **Simple link to video**: Download the highest resolution video from a YouTube video link.
+- **Simple link to video**: Download the preferred resolution video from a YouTube video link.
-- **Playlist link**: Download an entire YouTube playlist as either audio or video.
+- **Playlist link**: Download an entire YouTube playlist as either audio or video, with videos in the highest available resolution.

    #### Example Screenshot:
    <img src="screenshots/gui_home.png" width="260">